osilander/bacterial-genomics-intro/introduction.rst

 The data here are from one of these antibiotic resistance experiments.
 In particular, the experimental treatment was a period of laboratory evolution during which the isolates were grown them in ever-increasing concentrations of an antibiotic, `Streptomycin <https://en.wikipedia.org/wiki/Streptomycin>`_.
 After this, we generated NGS from the genomes of the resistant bacteria.
 It is your job to find the changes that have occurred in the genome.

+In particular, we have NGS data for the *ancestral* genotypes of three different natural isolates (A5, H7, and H8).
+For each isolate, we also have NGS data for *evolved* isolates.
+These evolved isolates were either evolved in `Streptomycin <https://en.wikipedia.org/wiki/Streptomycin>`_ or in media containing no drug at all.
+You will choose once strain and one evolved lineage (i.e. streptomycin or no drug) to analyse during this tutorial.

 The workflow
 ------------